canjs/canjs/index.md

 {% endhighlight %}

 ### Paths and Context

+[Paths](http://donejs.com/docs.html#!Basics) allow you to reference variables relative to the current context.

 When Mustache is resolving a object in a section, it sets the current context to the value for which its iterating.
 For example: